FRRouting/frr/doc/user/pathd.rst

 retrieved via PCEP a random number based name is generated.

-.. clicmd:: show debugging pathd

-   Display the current status of the pathd debugging.

-.. clicmd:: show debugging pathd-pcep

-   Display the current status of the pcep module debugging.

 .. clicmd:: show sr-te pcep counters

    Display the counters from pceplib.